uniphil/ones-and-zeros/writeups/2018-07-14-ones-and-zeros/writeup.md

 Unfortunately.

 In response to "How likely is it that you would recommend this workshop to a friend?", three people chose 10/10 stars and two chose 8/10.
-One of the 8-star responders (considdered "passive" in NPS) wrote,
+One of the 8-star responders (considered "passive" in NPS) wrote,

 > I (and anyone else at the first workshop) want to support this so am happy to actually recommend this to real folx